I recently took a day trip from NYC to Long Island wine country and had an amazing time getting tipsy with friends on

 The Shawangunk Wine Trail

 A little introduction to the trail for you.
 The Shawangunk Wine Trail, which resides in the Hudson Valley Wine Country, runs for 80 miles from Orange to Ulster County.
-It’s pure countryside — there is a reason hiking the Hudson Valley is so popular — and I settled back into my plush leather seat admiring the idyllic scenery.
+It’s pure countryside and a true highlight of New York State travel — there is a reason hiking the Hudson Valley is so popular — and I settled back into my plush leather seat admiring the idyllic scenery.

 In terms of grapes, they’re known for seyval blanc, a hybrid grape primarily grown in England and the USA; noiret, a hybrid developed by Cornell University that’s typically blended for complexity; and riesling, a grape New York State is becoming increasingly notable for.
 Hard cider is also growing in popularity, which makes sense since the region is ripe with apple orchards (get it?).